 People without internet access can ring the Community Recovery Hotline on 1800 173 349 to apply for grants and for advice on how to access to support services over the phone.

-Relief measures have also been implemented to help small businesses impacted by flooding in the Burdekin, Cloncurry, Douglas, Flinders, Hinchinbrook, McKinlay, Richmond, Townsville council areas.
+Relief measures have also been implemented to help small businesses impacted by flooding in the Burdekin, Burke, Carpentaria, Charters Towers, Cloncurry, Croydon, Douglas, Etheridge, Flinders, Hinchinbrook, McKinlay, Richmond, Townsville and Winton council areas.

-The disaster assistance includes concessional loans of up to $250,000 and essential working capital loans of up to $100,000 for small businesses in the Townsville local government area.
+The disaster assistance includes concessional loans of up to $250,000 and essential working capital loans of up to $100,000 for small businesses in eligible local government area.

 Small business owners impacted by flooding can call the Queensland Rural and Industry Development Authority (QRIDA) on 1800 623 946 for assistance and information on the concessional loans that are available.